KelvinHere/Yoga_Milestone_4/testing.md

 18 | " | View flagged comments | Decide to remove the review if it is inappropriate | **Superuser Admin page displays these flags with appropriate action buttons**

-## 4 - Interesting Bugs Solved
+# 4 - Interesting Bugs Solved
-***

 - **Instructor deletes lesson that is already a users basket**
 - Situation - If an instructor deletes a lesson that is already in a users basket, the user will receive a 404 error whenever the basket context processor is called.
 This is because the lesson no longer exists in the database, but its ID is still in the users basket.

 - Task - Have the basket context processor handle lessons that have become invalid.

-- Action - Use djangos built in `.exists()` method to check if a lessons in the basket are still valid, if it is not the case the lesson_id is added to a removal list to be dealt with once the basket has been iterated through.
+- Action - Use djangos built in `.exists()` method to check if a lesson in the basket is still valid, if it is not the case the lesson_id is added to a removal list to be dealt with once the basket has been iterated through.
 I did this as removing elements from a list or dictionary while iterating through it is a bad idea.
 Once this is done lesson_ids in the invalid lessons list are popped off the basket session.

     - Code Before
     ```